Woutuuur/auto-t7patch/README.md

     pyinstaller --onefile .\launch_patched.py --uac-admin --noconsole
     ```
     Note: Your anti-virus might flag the `.exe` as a virus.
 Either disable it or add an exception for this file / directory.
-2. Right click `launch_patched.exe` in the `dist` directory and click "properties".
-In the "target" field, at the end of the existing string, add your command line arguments.
-Adding your t7 executable using `--t7` is required (see [usage](#usage)).
+2. Right click `launch_patched.exe` in the `dist` directory and create a shortcut.
+3. Right click the shortcut, click properties, and in the "target" field, at the end of the existing string, add your command line arguments.
+Adding the location of the t7 patch executable using `--t7` is required (see [usage](#usage)).
-3. Add a random `.exe` to Steam.
+4. Add a random `.exe` to Steam.
 Follow Steam's instructions on how to do this [here](https://help.steampowered.com/en/faqs/view/4B8B-9697-2338-40EC).
-4. Right click the newly added item, go to properties and change the "target" to point to your shortcut (`.lnk` file).
+5. Right click the newly added item, go to properties and change the "target" to point to your shortcut (`.lnk` file).